refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 <Sandpack>

-In this chapter, we'll be learning about the Refine's `useList` hook to fetch a list of records from our API.
+In this step, we'll be learning about the Refine's `useList` hook to fetch a list of records from our API.
 We'll also learn about pagination, sorting and filtering through the `useList` hook.

 ## Implementing the `getList` Method

-To list records using Refine's hooks, first we need to implement the `getList` method in our data provider.
-This method will be called when we use the `useList` hook or its extensions in our components.
+To list records using Refine's hooks, first we need to implement the [`getList`](/docs/data/data-provider/#getlist-) method in our data provider.
+This method will be called when we use the [`useList`](/docs/data/hooks/use-list) hook or its extensions in our components.

-The `getList` method will receive `resource`, `pagination`, `sorters`, `filters` and `meta` properties. `resource` will be the name of the entity we're listing. `pagination` will be an object containing the `current` and `pageSize` properties. `sorters` will be an array containing the sorters we're using. `filters` will be an array containing the filters we're using. `meta` will be an object containing any additional data we're passing to the hook.
+The `getList` method accepts `resource`, `pagination`, `sorters`, `filters` and `meta` properties.

+- `resource` refers to the entity we're fetching.
+- `pagination` is an object containing the `current` and `pageSize` properties.
+- `sorters` is an array containing the sorters we're using.
+- `filters` is an array containing the filters we're using.
+- `meta` is an object containing any additional data passed to the hook.

 Our fake API has `products` entity and expects us to list records using the `/products` endpoint.
 So, we'll be using the `resource`, `pagination`, `sorters` and `filters` properties to make our request.